Children's Readings

 On their way home, Lindsey asked Doug more about trees, the saplings and the dead ones she saw in the neighbor's yards.
 She was also amazed that her dumb brother who went off to college came back so smart.
 He blamed it on the botany class he took.

-We take trees for granted, but the provide so much to us: shade on a hot day, fruit to eat, a place for birds to make their nests.
+We take trees for granted, but they provide so much to us: shade on a hot day, fruit to eat, a place for birds to make their nests.
 The world would be a much poorer place without trees.
 God used the image of a twig to make a larger promise to the Jewish people.
-He would appoint a new king and make his kingdom hard to attack, like a taking a twig and planting it on a high mountain.
+He would appoint a new king and make his kingdom hard to attack, like taking a twig and planting it on a high mountain.
 The people would be safe under his rule, like birds that make their nests under the shadow of the tree that grew up on the mountain.
 The people would do good things, like the good fruit the tree bore.
 The king God appointed was Jesus.
 Under his rule, we are safe and can do good things for others.

 Let us pass those good things onto others.